Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 This Quickstart shows how to use Fluentd to send system event logs to Snowflake for use as a SIEM or log storage.
 Fluentd is open-source software that parses event logs, application logs, and clickstreams, converts the semi- or un-structured data to structured data, and stores the structured data in an S3 bucket.
 For details about Fluentd, see: [https://www.fluentd.org/](https://www.fluentd.org/)

 This Quickstart provides the configuration steps needed to successfully set up this integration.
+We use Apache HTTP Server to generate access log files and upload them as gzip files to the S3 external stage.
+Next, we set up Snowpipe to retrieve the gzip files from the external stage.
+Finally we use Snowsight to visualize log events.

 > aside positive
 >
-> Note: There is not currently a plug-in that Fluentd can use to directly connect to the Snowflake internal stage.
+> Note: There is not currently a plug-in that Fluentd can use to directly connect to the Snowflake internal stage, so Fluentd puts processed data in the Snowflake external stage where Snowpipe auto-ingests it.

 ### What You’ll Learn